ticketmaster/react-native-ticketmaster-ignite/README.md

 - `getToken`
 - `isLoggedIn`

-If you are using the `AccountsSDK` module and not `useIgnite()` then `getToken()` is for only for iOS.
-In your JavaScript methods to receive an access token or refresh the refresh token always call `refreshToken()` for Android.
+If you are using the `AccountsSDK` module and not `useIgnite()` then `getToken()` is only for iOS.
+In your JavaScript methods, to receive an access token or refresh the refresh token always call `refreshToken()` for Android.
 For iOS the get token and refresh token logic are seperate.
 For more about `refreshToken()` See [here](https://github.com/ticketmaster/react-native-ticketmaster-ignite?tab=readme-ov-file#refresh-token)

 #### useIgnite